 Trustees Meetings attended Out of possible

 G Gillespie 4 4

 J Horrigan 4 4

-E Walker 3 4
+E Walker (resigned March 22) 0 2

 D Skehan 4 4

-A Carr (appointed March 2021) 1 1
+A Carr 2 4

 GOVERNANCE STATEMENT

 Review of Value for Money

 As Accounting Officer the Head Teacher has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.